code-disaster/steamworks4j/index.md

 #### Mac OS

-OS X 10.6 and later are supported.
+MacOS 64-bit is supported on OS X 10.9 and later.
+Support for 32-bit via universal binaries has been dropped in *steamworks4j* v1.8.0.

 #### Linux